Welcome to the EUSCREEN cost-effectiveness model.

-It is important to realise that the accuracy of the prediction is dependant on the variables you supply.
-Notably the sensitivity and specificity of a screening test, performed by a given professional at a given age, are often unknown and you will have to make estimates.
+It is important to realise that the accuracy of the prediction is dependent upon the variables you supply.
+Notably, the sensitivity and specificity of a screening test, performed by a given professional at a given age, are often unknown and you will have to make estimates.

-There are several functions of the model that have not yet been implemented but are scheduled to be added in 2020, for example default test sensitivity, specification of overhead costs, utility and quality of life, newborn vision screening, pre-school hearing screening, photoscreening and treatment.
+There are several functions of the model that have not yet been implemented but are scheduled to be added in the future, for example: default values for test sensitivity and specificity, specification of overhead costs, changes in utility and quality of life, preverbal vision screening tests , childhood hearing screening after the neonatal period, photoscreening and treatment.